cameron-hicks/scription/README.md

 - add comments and likes to a scription
 - display comments and likes on each scription
 - play synthesized audio for each scription
 - user authentication: read and write users to db, API, bcrypt, and cookies
+- UX/UI for audio playback widgets

 ### In Progress

 - bug fix: duplicate scriptions being created
-- UX/UI for audio playback widgets
+- form validation for Scription Creator
+- prevent re-liking a liked Scription

 ### Upcoming Features